Can a Tax Refund Affect SSI Eligibility?

 Will Tax Refund Affect SSI Eligibility?

 The good news is that tax refunds and tax credits don’t immediately affect your SSI eligibility.
-This is because the SSA understands that this is money owed you, and most likely was earned during a time when you were working full time and not receiving benefits.
+This is because the SSA understands that this is money owed to you, and most likely was earned during a time when you were working full time and not receiving benefits.
 So, it wouldn’t really be fair to penalize you for this money.

 However, this isn’t without limits.
 Once you receive the tax refund, you have twelve months to spend it.
 After those twelve months, the SSA might determine that you are not in financial need (since you didn’t need to spend the refund, they argue, then you clearly don’t need extra money) and might then revoke your SSI benefits.